 - (a) If the motor has been provided with a shaft shipping brace to prevent shaft movement during transit, it must be removed before operating the motor.
-It is very important that this brace be re-installed exactly as it was originally, before the motor is moved from storage or any time when the motor is being transported.
+It is very important that this brace be re-installed exactly as it was originally, before the motor is moved form storage or any time when the motor is being transported.
 This prevents axial rotor movement that might damage the bearings. - (b) Motors equipped with sleeve bearings are shipped from the factory with the bearing oil reservoirs drained.
 In storage, the oil reservoirs should be properly filled to the center of the oil level gauge with a good grade of rust inhibiting oil.
 To keep the bearing journals well oiled and to prevent rusting, the motor shaft should be rotated several revolutions about every month ensuring the shaft does not come to rest in its original position.
 While the shaft is rotating, it should be pushed to both extremes of the endplay. - (c) Motors with anti-friction bearings are properly lubricated with the correct grade of grease at the factory and no further greasing is required in storage.
-The shaft should be rotated several revolutions about every month to maintain proper distribution of the grease within the bearings.
-However, re-greasing is required if a significant period of time has elapsed between manufacture and use, or while in storage for extended time.
-It is a good practice to always replenish and purge with fresh grease at start up. - (d) Tilt-pad bearings are a type of sleeve bearing used in special design applications.
+The shaft should be rotated several revolutions about every month to maintain proper distribution of the grease within the bearings. - (d) Tilt-pad bearings are a type of sleeve bearing used in special design applications.
 Due to the nature of this bearing, a loose oil ring for delivering lubricant cannot be provided.
-Therefore, during the storage interval, oil must be periodically manually introduced into the pads and housing to prevent the occurrence of oxidation of the precision machined components. - (1) Remove the pipe plug from the bearing cap located above the tilt-bearing shell. - (2) Pour in approximately one cup of oil every month and rotate the shaft a few revolutions about every two (2) weeks. - (3) For long periods of storage, the oil that accumulates in the housing should be removed.
+Therefore, during the storage internal, oil must be periodically manually introduced into the pads and housing to prevent the occurrence of oxidation of the precision machined components. - (1) Remove the pipe plug from the bearing cap located above the tilt-bearing shell. - (2) Pour in approximately one cup of oil every month and rotate the shaft a few revolutions about every two (2) weeks. - (3) For long periods of storage, the oil that accumulates in the housing should be removed.

-Care should be taken to keep parts such as fitting surfaces, key, shaft extension and axial central hole free from any foreign matter.
+Care should be taken to keep parts such as fitting surfaces, key, shaft extension and axial central hole from any collision with foreign matter.
 Grease should also be generously applied to prevent rusting.